Home > Become a Notary > How to Become a Delaware Notary

 • Noting a protest of a negotiable instrument.

-What type of notarizations are allowed in Delaware?
+What kind of notarizations are allowed in Delaware?

 Delaware law allows the following four types of notarizations: